 What is a family loan?

 A family loan is when you borrow money from your family and pay it back later.
-Ideally, it benefits all involved parties: You get an inexpensive form of financing through an informal process with the opportunity for your family to earn extra money by collecting interest.
+Ideally, it benefits both parties: You get an inexpensive loan through an informal process with the opportunity for your family to earn extra money by collecting interest.

-But a family loan comes with potential drawbacks.
+Unfortunately, they still come with some potential drawbacks.
 A big one: If you’re unable to pay back your family — or you think the rates and terms are unfair — you could inadvertently stir up serious drama.

 How to ask your family for a loan

 Asking your family for money can be a delicate situation.
 Before getting started, consider how borrowing might affect your existing relationships.
-If money is a particularly touchy subject in your family, factor that in to how you’ll ask for a loan.
+If money is a particularly touchy subject in your family, factor that into how you’ll start the conversation.

 Consider other options first